blackfireio/player/docs/crawling.rst

     When using the Blackfire Player console tool, all scenarios are run.

-One benefit of ``runMulti()`` is its ability to **run scenarios in parallel** when you pass multiple instance of clients to Blackfire Player or use ``--concurrency`` when using the Blackfire Player console tool:
+One benefit of ``runMulti()`` is its ability to **run scenarios in parallel** when you pass multiple instances of clients to Blackfire Player or use ``--concurrency`` when using the Blackfire Player console tool:

 .. configuration-block::